Paying or Need Spousal or Child Support?

 Divorce in Texas has some important financial consequences for both divorcing partners.
 Making the transition from one household to two separate households means that responsibilities you shared before may now be all your responsibility.
 How can you make sure that the child support or spousal support set forth in the divorce agreement is in your family’s best interests?

 Our Texas child support lawyers support people going through divorce.
 Our family law experience allowed us to successfully represent hundreds of families throughout the north Dallas-Fort Worth Metroplex area.
-Call an experienced Lewisville family lawyer at (972) 315-6222 for a free case evaluation.
+Call experienced Lewisville family lawyer Jared Julian, who is Board Certified in Family Law by the Texas Board of Legal Specialization, at (972) 315-6222 for a free case evaluation.
 We offer free, honest advice regarding your spousal or child support questions.

 How Much Texas Child Support Will I Owe?